vmodamio/typewrt_mark2/README.md

 again.
 For example "dB" to delete backwards  to the begining of a word (including punctuation).
 Then pressing "." will continue to delete that way.

+# Credits:
+The text editor is based on the nextVI project (please refer to the firmware folder).
+The VGA font is borrowed from the ZAP group, Australia (Copyright (C) 2004–26, John Zaitseff).
+The font used for the splash screen is MomoTrustDisplay-Regular.ttf (Google fonts) designed by Type Associates, Copyright 2024 The MoMo Trust Display Project Authors.